Trust Pilot Reviews

 Material Options for Direct Burial Light Poles

 Our direct burial pole selection includes three primary materials, each engineered for specific environmental challenges and project requirements.
 Composite fiberglass poles resist corrosion, conduct no electricity, and withstand harsh weather conditions that would damage aluminum alternatives.
-These lightweight yet durable poles handle sustained winds up to 150 mph and maintain structural integrity in salt air environments where metal poles fail within years.
+These lightweight yet durable poles handle sustained winds up to 150 mph, model dependent, and maintain structural integrity in salt air environments where metal poles fail within years.

 Coastal installations particularly benefit from fiberglass construction since the material won't corrode from salt spray or develop the galvanic corrosion issues common with aluminum poles.
 The non-conductive properties also eliminate electrical safety concerns during maintenance.